How To Party — Like Really Party — While Your Kids Sleep

 Looking back, it’s not a period of my life I’m particularly proud of, and it’s probably just as well it was shortlived.
 But other than making fools of ourselves, I don’t think we did any lasting damage.
 And when winter comes to the Cotswolds, and my husband builds a fire, turns on The Antiques Roadshow, and settles down with the crossword, I’m almost tempted to get out The Dead Kennedys and give it one last spin.

-Refinery29 in no way encourages illegal activity and would like to remind its readers that marijuana usage continues to be an offense under United States Federal Law, regardless of state marijuana laws.
+Refinery29 in no way encourages illegal activity and would like to remind its readers that marijuana usage is illegal

 Advertisement